Summary Metrics and Listings that are Commonly Used to Track Study Progress

 Understanding the Numbers Shown in the Review Progress Table

 Ideally, at the end of the study, all records would be counted in the completed column of the last review level.
 All other columns would read zero.
-In other words, as the review of records progresses, the count in the completed column will decrease as it's completed by the next level.
-However, when a value is clicked to produce a list of those records, the list may contain more than that number of records.
-The reason being is that all records which have ever had that status will be listed.
-Also note, if using the soft review functionality for the first review level, a record may be completed at level one but not necessarily yet waiting at level 2.
-This is because the soft review level allows for open queries, which would need to be closed prior to the record being kicked to the next review level.
+In other words, as the review of records progresses, the count in the completed column will decrease as the next level completes it.
+However, when a value is clicked to produce a list of those records, the list may contain more than that number.
+The reason is that all records that have ever had that status will be listed.
+Also, note that if using the soft review functionality for the first review level, a record may be completed at level one but not yet waiting at level 2.
+This is because the soft review level allows for open queries, which would need to be closed before the record being kicked to the next review level.

 Descriptions of the Charts